edHelper.com

 By Jane Runyon

 1 It was a rainy day.
 Wendy, Tim, and Tess were playing in Wendy's attic.
 It was cozy and warm there.
-You could hear the rain on the roof.
+They could hear the rain on the roof.
 The sound made the children dreamy.
 They had been playing board games.
 Now they were just talking.

 2 "I just read a good book," said Tess.
 "It was all about Alexander Graham Bell.
 He invented the telephone."